 - Changes in mood, such as symptoms of depression or anxiety, or signs of euphoria

-If you notice warning signs of a relapse, .
+If you notice warning signs of an eating disorder relapse, it can be difficult to know what to say and how to say it.
 It’s important to share your concerns with compassion and a nonjudgmental tone.
-Your loved one , despite the evidence of relapse being clear to you.
+Your loved one may not even realize they are struggling again, despite the evidence of relapse being clear to you.
 Their eating disorder may lead them to vehemently deny there is a problem, or they may realize what’s happening but refuse to acknowledge it due to a sense of shame.

 Expressing your unconditional love and willingness to support them can go a long way toward encouraging a continued recovery journey.
 Practical steps, like offering meal support and scheduling appointments with medical and/or mental health care providers, will help you both feel steadier as your loved one resumes focus on healing.